 The Soviet system of terror was based on permanent purge of “enemies“ from within or without and the ones who were the part of the system themselves.
 Unlike National Socialists, who mainly exterminated the “aliens“ – Communists, Jews, Slavs, Gypsies, homosexuals, the Communists murdered “theirs“ as well.
 This fact makes it difficult to draw a line between a real executioner and a real victim.
 This sort of indiscrimination is one of the obstacles on the way to the development of historical memory about the Soviet terror.
 This factor only deepens the traumatic causes that are driving this horrific experience into peripheral corners of historical memory.

 Historians have not agreed yet as to why Joseph Visarionovich Jughashvili, the same Stalin, turned into a tyrant.
 The experience of professional revolutionaries and distrust towards their own surrounding and generally, to people, doubtlessly determined the dictator’s wish to weed out tens of thousands of his comrades-in-arms from his ranks via party “purge“.

 What was the imprint that Stalin had left on Georgia – the country, which is still known to the world almost only as the homeland of the Soviet tyrant?

-The author of these lines came across a partial answer to this question in Guram Tsibakhashvili’s studio, where while searching for illustrations for his next publication he was looking at photos that had been collected for years and turned into digital ones.
-Among various “Stalin” themes, I best remembered three stills:
+The author of these lines came across a partial answer to this question in Guram Tsibakhashvili’s studio, where while searching for illustrations for her next publication she was looking at photos that had been collected for years and turned into digital ones.
+Among various “Stalin“ themes, I best remembered three stills: